 Going up the Eiffel Tower can be long and hot if you are visiting in the summer months.
-3 hours is not unheard of from the time you line up to the time you get to the 3rd level which is the top.
-To be honest there are easier things to see in Paris with the kids but after all it is the Eiffel Tower and so the Eiffel Tower with kids it is!
+3 hours is not unheard of from the time you line up to the time you get to the 3rd level which is the Eiffel Tower top floor.
+To be honest there are easier things to see in Paris with the kids but after all, it is the Eiffel Tower and so the Eiffel Tower with kids it is!